Spec MX-5 Shootout FAQ

 Drivers may compete in Spec MX-5 Challenge events in three ways:

-The shootouts are single competitive event weekends (qualifying and two races) to identify talented drivers who are interested in racing Spec MX-5 cars in 2020 and beyond.
-In each event drivers compete to win a Spec MX-5 race car.
-Each Shootout is designed for particular kinds of drivers (young talent, women, novices, etc.).
+The Shootouts are single competitive event weekends (qualifying and two races) to identify talented drivers who are interested in racing Spec MX-5 cars in 2020 and beyond.
+In each event drivers compete to earn points to win a Spec MX-5 race car.

 What is the racing schedule for the Shootouts?

-There are 5 shootouts (each with 2 races) planned as follows:
+There are 5 Shootout qualifiers (each with 2 races) planned as follows:

-- Master’s Tournament: WeatherTech Raceway Laguna Seca, June 1-2 (SCCA)
+- WeatherTech Raceway Laguna Seca, June 1-2 (SCCA)

 What prizes are offered?

-In each Shootout event, drivers will compete to win one of the Spec MX-5 cars currently running in the Spec MX-5 Challenge Series.
+At the end of the 2019 Spec MX-5 Challenge season, a Spec MX-5 v1 race car will be awarded to the qualifying shootout winner.
 These cars are valued at $25,000.
 Winning drivers will be required to compete in the 2020 Spec MX-5 Challenge.
 Other restrictions for specific events may apply.

 The Shootout winner may also qualify to participate in the Spec MX-5 Challenge Series Championship.